ibm-cloud-docs/containers/cs_ingress.md

 **Note**:
 * The IBM-provided Ingress subdomain wildcard, `*.<cluster_name>.<region>.containers.mybluemix.net`, is registered by default for your cluster.
 However, TLS is not supported for the IBM-provided Ingress subdomain wildcard.
 * If you want to use a custom domain, you must register the custom domain as a wildcard domain such as `*.custom_domain.net`.
-To manage the TLS termination while using your custom domain, you must get a wildcard certificate.
+To use TLS, you must get a wildcard certificate.

 <br />